ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/aws-rds-migration.md

 **Using this tooling implies having a _source_ database downtime**.
 (As you don't want data being written to it while migrating it.)

 The steps including those tools will always be the same; on one side we export from source, on the target side we restore.

-##### DMS

-AWS Database Migration Service (DMS) is useful to migrate data from a database to another, and *keep them unidirectionally in sync*.

-In  other words, DMS can only migrate data, but it ensures that any changes on _source_ will be replicated to _target_
-Note: any change to _target_ will not be replicated to _source_.

-Even if DMS is used to migrate the data, the postgres utilities are still needed to migrate the meta-data.
-(FK, sequences, etc.).

 ##### Pre-Data, Data, Post-Data